 Wondrous waterfalls in all of their spring glory

 In the Munising area, off of state road M28 to Munising Avenue and Sand Point Road junction, you will have the chance to visit multiple waterfalls, as well as Pictured Rocks National Lakeshore.
 MNA Memorial Falls, known to the locals as “Twin Falls,” is best seen during or following a spring rainstorm due to being fed from two Alger County streams.
 The only time for viewing this 40-foot waterfall in action is while precipitation is flowing, so dress accordingly!
-However, these falls are closed for improvements until late 2022.
+However, these falls are currently closed for improvements.

 Munising Falls offers a paved foot trail and two sets of stairs leading to platforms for a closer peek along Munising Creek.
 Dropping 50 feet over a sandstone cliff, the area is adorned with ferns, wildflowers, and, if temperatures are still below freezing, grand ice formations that will astonish and amaze you.